Frequently Asked Questions

 The artist gets to work on their fundraising campaign to generate donations.

-Donors give to Creative Partnerships Australia, nominating a preference for which artist they would like to benefit from their gift.
+Donors give to the ACF, nominating a preference for which artist they would like to benefit from their gift.

-Provided all terms and conditions have been met, and subject to the approval of the Creative Partnerships Australia Board, Creative Partnerships Australia awards grants to projects after the fundraising campaign has ended.
+Provided all terms and conditions have been met, and subject to the approval of Creative Australia, the ACF awards grants to projects after the fundraising campaign has ended.

-Donors receive a tax receipt from Creative Partnerships Australia for donations of $2 or more.
+Donors receive a tax receipt from the ACF for donations of $2 or more.

 Artists receive funds in the form of a grant to create their work.